Fitness Testing

 Reliability

 A test is considered reliable if the results are consistent and reproducible over time.
 You should be able to obtain the same or similar result on two separate trials.
-This is important as you are often looking for small changes in scores.
+This is important as you are often looking for small changes in scores, and you want the difference in results to reflect the changes in fitness of the person and not an error in measurement.

 Validity

 Validity is whether the tests actually measure what they set out to.
-Tests can be reliable but not valid.
-The validity of a test is usually better if the test is specific to the sport being tested: i.e., the tests should resemble the sport being tested, so that similar actions and therefore the specific muscle groups and muscle fibre types actually used in the sport are being used.
+It is quite possible that a test can be very reliable but not valid.
+The validity of a test is usually better if the test is specific to the sport being tested: i.e., the tests should resemble the sport being tested, so that similar actions and therefore the specific muscle groups and muscle fiber types actually used in the sport are being used.
+There are different forms of validity - internal, external and ecological validity.
+For an experiment to possess ecological validity, the methods, materials and setting of the experiment must approximate the real-life situation that is under study.
+A fitness test having external and ecological validity enables you to make 'generalizations' about their sports performance from specific tests.

 Interpretable Results